rajpurkar/mlx/source/_drafts/treatment-effects.md

 - We can thus estimate $\mathbb{E}[Y_i^{\star} | X_i = x]$ directly (without using indicator features for $W_i$ as input, and without the need for 2 models):
     - Identify the leaf containing $x$
     - In that leaf, take the mean of the $Y_i^{\star}$s in that leaf.
-- However, the TOT method is biased.
+- However, the TOT method, while an unbiased estimator of the treatment effect in the population, is biased on any given subsample.
 To see this, consider what happens when the fraction treated in a particular leaf is different from the fraction treated in the population.
 Because the TOT algorithm throws away the $W_i$s, we cannot account for this imbalance.
-- The fourth algorithm is called the Causal Tree (CT) method.
-This method improves on the TOT method by keeping the $W_i$s to
+- The fourth algorithm, called the Causal Tree (CT) method, improves upon the TOT approach, "unbiased within each candidate leaf upon which it is calculated."
+The algorithm is identical to the causal tree algorithm we saw in Paper 1 in the case of randomized assignments.

-Starting with the infeasible oracle objective function
+- Note the challenge of evaluating these algorithms on a test set:  the “ground truth” for a causal effect is not observed for any individual unit.
+On a simulation study, the authors compare their algorithms on an *infeasible oracle objective function*, which uses knowledge of both potential outcomes in evaluating the performance of the algorithms.

+*To learn more about causal inference, check out these [notes](https://mlhc17mit.github.io/slides/lecture3.pdf) from MIT's course on ML for healthcare (2017) taught by David Sontag, or these [slides](http://www.nasonline.org/programs/sackler-colloquia/documents/athey.pdf) by Susan Athey, and Guido Imbens.*